“What is the Reference Date?”

 - for the purposes of sections 8 and 13 the Act, the “reference date” for the making of a payment claim was the 20th day of each month;

-- All Access had issued a payment claim under the Act in respect of the reference date 20 June 2016; and
+- All Seasons had issued a payment claim under the Act in respect of the reference date 20 June 2016; and

-- All Access had issued another purported Payment Claim under the Act dated 12 July 2016.
+- All Seasons had issued another purported Payment Claim under the Act dated 12 July 2016.

-The adjudication determination was favourable to All Access.
+The adjudication determination was favourable to All Seasons.
 Regal commenced proceedings in the Supreme Court seeking a declaration that the adjudicator had no jurisdiction to make a determination.

 The argument made by Regal was simple:

-- All Access had already made a payment claim in respect of the reference date 20 June 2016;
+- All Seasons had already made a payment claim in respect of the reference date 20 June 2016;

 - the next reference date did not accrue until 20 July 2016;